mkehlmann/html-css-styleguide/README.md

 http://foundation.zurb.com/docs/components/grid.html

-## HTML5 Fallback
+## HTML5 Support

-In our implementaion of foundation 5, we use Webshims lib to provide fallback support for browsers that don't support certain features of HTML5. for a full list of the features and more info please refer to:
+In order to provide a consistent experience, we use a plugin "Webshims lib" to provide fallback support for browsers that don't support certain features of HTML5.
+This allows you to use HTML5 standard markup and validation patterns that will work in these non-compliant browsers (IE9, Safari, etc) out of the box.

+For a full list of the features and more info please refer to:

 http://afarkas.github.io/webshim/demos/